Food and Nutrition for our Friends

 First of all, what are the characteristics that what we give to our dog and cat must possess?

-The diet for our friends must be safe, i.e. it must not contain toxic or dangerous substances, complete, that is, it must not lack the right amount of nutrients to ensure that there is no long-term damage, digestible, that is, what we give them must be able to be digested and absorbed by their intestine and finally it must obviously be palatable, that is, pleasant to their taste.
+The diet for our friends must be safe, that is, it must not contain toxic or dangerous substances, complete, that is, it must not lack the right amount of nutrients to ensure that we do not are long-term damage, digestible, that is, what we give them must be able to be digested and absorbed by their intestine and finally it must obviously be palatable, that is, pleasant for their taste.
 Finally, the diet must be balanced, that is, it must contain the right micronutrients in the right quantities.

 Dogs and cats are carnivores and for us human beings (omnivores) it is sometimes difficult to understand their needs, often tending towards the easiest or cheapest line.